linux-kdevops/kdevops/docs/kdevops-mirror.md

 The following git trees are currently mirrored:

-  * QEMU main tree (qemu-project/qemu)
+  * kdevops
+  * qemu and at least one qemu fork
-  * The linux-next integration testing tree from Linux Next Group (next/linux-next)
+  * linux-next
-  * The Linux kernel source tree from Linus Torvalds (torvalds/linux)
-  * The Linux kernel stable tree from the Stable Group (stable/linux)
+  * torvalds/linux
+  * stable/linux
-  * The Linux kernel mcgrof's tree (mcgrof/linux-next)
+  * Any few developer Linux kernel trees
+  * fstests
+  * kdevops's version of fstests
+  * blktests
+  * xfsprogs
+  * anything we use ...

 Root is only used to install the systemd socket activation git daemon.
 Socket activation just means the service will not run or consume memory